ksangeeta2429/edgel3/README.md

 # References

-Please cite the following papers when using EdgeL3 in your work:
+If you use the SEA/EdgeL3 Github repos or the pre-trained models, please cite the relevant work:

 [1] **[Specialized Embedding Approximation for Edge Intelligence: A case study in Urban Sound Classification](https://github.com/ksangeeta2429/Publications/raw/master/SEA.pdf)** <br/>
 Sangeeta Srivastava, Dhrubojyoti Roy, Mark Cartwright, Juan Pablo Bello, and Anish Arora. </br>